 [formerly MATH 201 Fundamentals of Mathematics I]

 3 cr.
 Prerequisite: M 088 or equivalent.
-(F, Sp) Stresses topics in counting and cardinality, operations in base ten, measurement and data, and geometry as defined by the Common Core State Standards for mathematics.
-Restricted to majors in elementary education and special education.
+(F, Sp) Stresses topics in counting and cardinality, operations in base ten, basic operations with fractions, rational numbers, two-dimensional geometry, and proportional reasoning.
+Emphasis is on problem-solving and non-algorithmic thinking within grade K-5 of the Montana Common Core State Standards for mathematics.
+Designed for majors in elementary education and secondary education.